 TERC research has shown that the rate of algal growth has been steadily increasing over the past 50 years.
-The rate of algae growth in Lake Tahoe has quadrupled since 1959.
-This trend continues to increase at a rate of approximately 5 percent to 6 percent per year (see annual algal growth chart in the Additional Resources section, at the Lab Exhibit, and in the State of the Lake Report).
+In fact, the rate of algae growth in Lake Tahoe has quadrupled since 1959.
+This trend continues to increase at a rate of approximately 5 percent to 6 percent per year (see annual algal growth chart).
 This increase in growth is believed to be due to a reduction in the size of the phytoplankton in the lake, and a faster turnover rate of nitrogen and phosphorus in the lake.
-These two nutrients have become unnaturally abundant in the lake because of human-caused (anthropogenic) disturbances.
+These two nutrients have become unnaturally abundant in the lake because of human caused (anthropogenic) disturbances.
 The primary anthropogenic sources are accelerated erosion, fertilizer use, car exhaust, and urban runoff.